Starfish-develop/Starfish/README.md

 * Introduce PSF width as a parameter that we can sample in.
 This would be a *correction* to the Gaussian pre-convoved grid, which is done at something smaller that we would ever go to, for example 6.0 km/s for TRES.

+* Use Python's configParser, it allows interpolation.

+* implement model dumping on new mega sampler, for random indices

 #Grid Creator Code

 * it turns out that the grid sampling actually needed to be *increased* to about 0.08 km/s to preserve all of the information in the raw spectrum, and InterpolatedUnivariateSpline needed to use k=5.